DrMarkusVoss/pumla/pumla_UsersGuide.md

 can see which model elements you can re-use and what their alias to access it is.

+### `PUMLACheatSheetAllAttributes()`
+This macro creates a note with a table that shows the contents of the model repository.
+It puts all elements with all attributes into a table to help you manage your architecture artefacts.

 ### `PUMLAPutElement( elem_alias )`
 This macro puts the model element with the given alias `elem_alias` onto the diagram.
 The referenced element must exist somewhere in the source tree as a model element